apache/camel-website/content/community/team.md

 ## Contributors
 Adding your name to the list below.

 If you have been contributing to the Apache Camel project, and you want your name added to the list below.
-Then you can get in touch with the Camel team from the <a href="../mailing-list/">Mailing Lists</a> and ask to be added.
+Then you can get in touch with the Camel team from the [Mailing Lists](../mailing-list/) and ask to be added.

 {{< contributors >}}